Hello Singapore

-Hello Singapore (獅城有約) is a news/current affairs programme produced by Mediacorp Channel 8.
+Hello Singapore (狮城有约) is a news/current affairs programme produced by Mediacorp Channel 8.

-The show replaced the current weekday broadcast of Singapore Today as well as half of the 7.00pm drama timeslot, airing weekdays from 6.30pm, premiering together with half-hour drama programme, Teresa Teng.
+The show replaced the current weekday broadcast of Singapore Today as well as half of the 7.00pm drama timeslot, airing weekdays from 6.30pm, premiering together with half-hour drama programme from China & Singapore.

 Till 7 February 2025, a repeat telecast of "Crosstalks" and the topic of the day will also be available the next weekday, 7.30am to 8.00am.

 Hello Singapore ended its broadcast at Caldecott Hill on 10 March 2017.
 On 13 March 2017, it was then moved to Mediacorp Campus at 1 Stars Avenue.

-The show went through a revamp from 10 Feb 2025, with a new second segment aired at 7pm "Talk of the Town" (獅城熱話) hosted by Chua Qin Kai and Lim Pei Fen on a rotational basis.
+The show went through a revamp from 10 Feb 2025, with a new second segment aired at 7pm "Talk of the Town" (狮城热话) hosted by Chua Qin Kai and Lim Pei Fen on a rotational basis.
 The number of presenters has also been reduced from 2 to 1 for this segment.
 A repeat telecast of this segment will also be available on the next weekday, 9.00am to 9.30am starting 21 July 2025, taking over Morning Express.